TEENAGER arrested after Fulwood pensioner dies from head injuries following assault

-A murder investigation has been launched after detectives this afternoon arrested a 19-year-old on suspicion of the death of an elderly man in his 80s from Fulwood.
+A murder investigation has been launched after detectives this afternoon arrested a 19-year-old on suspicion of the death of an elderly man, 86, from Fulwood.

 Police were called at around 3 pm on Friday, September 10, to The Paddock, Fulwood following a report of an assault on an elderly man.

-Officers attended to find a man in his 80s with a facial injury.
+Officers attended to find a man aged 86 with a facial injury.
 He was later taken to the hospital for treatment but sadly died yesterday morning, September 11.

-A post mortem examination found the cause of death to be as a consequence of his facial injuries.
+He has since been identified as Fulwood grandad Frank Fishwick.
+Read the story below.

 A murder investigation was launched and following a number of enquiries, a 19-year-old man from Preston has today (September 12) been arrested on suspicion of murder.
 He is currently in custody.